bibanon/BASC-Archiver/README.rst

         python thread-archiver http://boards.4chan.org/b/res/423861837 --path="C:\Users\Danny\4chan-threads"

 6. Sometimes, 4chan will make changes to it's API.
-We aim to update the script as soon as any change occurs, so if something's not working right, first use the command below to update.
+We aim to update the script as soon as any change occurs, so if something's not working right, use the command below to upgrade to the latest version.
 If you're still having problems, raise an issue on our `Github. <https://github.com/bibanon/BA-4chan-thread-archiver>`_

 ::